Leah's Growth and Organizational Scaling Guide

 Creates empathy within the team for the customer and the problems being addressed.

-Drives high alignment: shared vision, mission, values, identity, shared context & transparency, drives business value (KPIs), real-time info
+Drives high alignment: shared vision, mission, values, identity, shared context & transparency, drive business value (KPIs), real-time info

 Accountable for product backlog & product vision